Some links in this article are affiliate links, which means we earn from qualifying purchases. Learn more.

 What Does Creatine Do?

-Supplementing with creatine means we can reach higher levels of creatine stored in our muscles and brain.
+Supplementing with creatine means reaching higher levels of creatine stored in our muscles and brain.
 Specifically, supplemental creatine increases stores of phosphocreatine (PCr).

 Phosphocreatine is used in the energy system in the body that’s responsible for short, explosive efforts such as short track sprints, max lifts, and other intense, short-duration activities.